Everyplay/js-developer-assignment/README.md

 # Instructions
 Clone this repository and return your answer as zip-file containing all the relevant files (including .git, so that we can see your commit history).
+DO NOT fork this repo.

 There's no single 'correct' answer for these assignments, but the goal is to allow you to demonstrate your JS skills.
 Elegant solutions gain extra points.